Assange's legal fight to avoid U.S. espionage trial resumes in London

 "POLITICAL" CHARGES

+The extradition hearings started in February but were then postponed for a few months before being further delayed because of a nationwide lockdown to curb the spread of COVID-19.

-His legal team in London argues that the U.S. charges against him are political and a threat to press freedom.
-They have also said he would be a suicide risk if sent to the United States, where he could face years in prison.
+Assange's lawyers argue that he would not receive a fair trial in the United States on political charges.
+They have also said he would be a suicide risk if sent to the United States, where they say he could face 175 years in prison.

-Lawyers applied for bail for him in March, arguing he was vulnerable to the coronavirus.
-But the court ordered him held, citing a high risk he would abscond.
+The pursuit of Assange was part of President Donald Trump's "effective declaration of war on leakers and journalists", they argued in court papers.
+"He was an obvious symbol of all that Trump condemned, having brought American war crimes to the attention of the world."

 Assange's legal travails in Britain date to 2010, when he began fighting an attempt to extradite him to Sweden to answer questions about allegations of sexual assault, which have since been dropped.
 In June 2012, facing imminent extradition, he sought refuge in the Ecuadorean embassy.

 He spent seven years holed up there.
-His partner, Stella Morris, revealed this year that he had fathered two children while inside the embassy.
+His partner, Stella Moris, revealed this year that he had fathered two children while inside the embassy.

 ((estelle.shirbon@thomsonreuters.com;))